 A new monthly series dedicated to understanding deer biology and activity throughout the year.
-Month-by-month, we break down what whitetails are doing with support from leading deer biologists and experts.
-This information will help you better manage your land for deer and give you better tactics for hunting them.
+Month by month, we break down what whitetails are doing with support from leading deer biologists and experts.
+Here, we explore whitetail fawn recruitment.

-It’s May and spring is in full bloom across most of North America.
-This month fawns will continue to drop (through August), so May is all about improving fawn recruitment, which is the number of fawns that survived long enough to be recruited into the fall population.
-For landowners and managers, the goal is to ensure your property has everything that will protect and nourish does and fawns—cover, food, and a water source.
+It’s May, and spring is in full bloom across most of North America.
+This month, whitetail fawns will continue to drop (through August), so May is all about improving fawn recruitment, which is the number of fawns that survive long enough to be recruited into the fall population.
+For landowners and managers, the goal is to ensure your property has everything that will protect and nourish does and fawns: cover, food, and a water source.

-Without good fawn recruitment you’ll have fewer future bucks to hunt.
+Without good fawn recruitment, you’ll have fewer future bucks to hunt.
 Yearling does typically give birth to a single fawn.
 Mature, healthy does are more likely to give birth to twins.
-At birth, fawns weigh between six and 10 pounds, and though they can walk immediately they are often left alone while its mother goes off in search of food.
+At birth, fawns weigh between six and 10 pounds, and though they can walk immediately, they are often left alone while their mother goes off in search of food.
 To survive, fawns need good cover with few predators in the area, and does need highly nutritious foods to help with the production of milk.

 Fawns spend 90% of their time bedded in the first few weeks of their lives.
 In the southeast, coyotes, bobcats, black bears, and feral hogs can be responsible for high fawn mortality.
 Predation is natural, so the first step for keeping it in check is to provide better escape cover for fawns before moving to legally reduce predators.
 Understanding what measures should be taken if predation is happening regularly on your property should include consulting a deer biologist.
-In most cases, predator management is not a cost-effective technique to improve fawn recruitment, but stay tuned for July’s Whitetail Report, which will cover predation more closely.
+In most cases, predator management is not a cost-effective technique to improve fawn recruitment (check out July’s Whitetail Report, which covers deer predation).

 For nutrition, however, whitetails have been found to have a diet that includes up to 600 different plants in their lifetime, but in May it’s all about the proteins, both for bucks growing antlers and lactating does.
 Does are in peak milk production between 10 and 37 days after the birth.
 Whitetail does need as much as 22% of their diet to be made of protein-rich plants during this time, which can come from native woody browse like elm, blackberry, or dogwood, and designated food plots of protein-rich clover (Red, Imperial Whitetail, or Ladino, for example).